epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 - Plot the plate table as previously.

-We want to overlay the albedo texture available at
+We then want to overlay the albedo texture available at

  ``
 https://astro.troja.mff.cuni.cz/projects/damit/stored_files/open/64137/albedo